Guide to STAR Measures

 Policy Recommendations and Industry Trends

-Healthcare policy experts and industry stakeholders have identified key areas for STAR program enhancement and healthcare quality improvement more broadly.
+Healthcare policy experts and industry stakeholders have identified key areas for Star program enhancement and healthcare quality improvement more broadly.

-Recommended Policy Enhancements
+Recommended Policy Enhancements:

-Industry Evolution Trends
+Industry Evolution Trends:

-• Integration of patient-reported outcome measures (PROMs).
+• Greater reliance on patient-reported outcome measures (PROMs)

-• Emphasis on social determinants of health and health equity.
+• Emphasis on social determinants of health and health equity

-• Technology-enabled care delivery and monitoring capabilities.
+• Expansion of technology-enabled care delivery and monitoring capabilities

 Conclusion and Key Takeaways